MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/ediscovery-troubleshooting-common-issues.md

 If you receive this error, we recommend that you verify the locations that failed in the search  then rerun the search only on the failed locations.

-1. Connect to [Office 365 Security & Compliance Center PowerShell](https://docs.microsoft.com/powershell/exchange/office-365-scc/connect-to-scc-powershell/connect-to-scc-powershell) and then run the following command:
+1. Connect to [Security & Compliance Center PowerShell](https://docs.microsoft.com/powershell/exchange/office-365-scc/connect-to-scc-powershell/connect-to-scc-powershell) and then run the following command:

     ```powershell
     Get-ComplianceSearch <searchname> | FL